 To Turn a Corner

-Stop the machine and turn the balance wheel by hand from you until the feeding foot rises.
-Then turn the work, as desired, using the needle as a pivot.
+Stop the machine and turn the balance wheel by hand over towards you, until the feeding foot rises.
+Then turn the work as desired, using the needle as a pivot.

 To Regulate the Automatic Lift of the Feeding Foot